 - Bring to a boil, lower to a simmer and cover for 10 minutes.
 Remove the dutch oven from the heat & remove the herbs from the soup.

-- Portion the soup into oven safe bowls or ramekins and top with slices of toasted french bread and grated gruyere cheese.
-Place soup under a broiler for a few minutes, just to melt the cheese, & serve.
+- Portion the soup into oven safe bowls or ramekins (so they won’t shatter in the oven) and top with slices of toasted french bread and grated gruyere cheese.
+Finally, place the soup filled ramekins under a broiler for a few minutes, just to melt the cheese, & serve.
 Enjoy!